My Spouse Is Cheating On Me. Will That Impact My Divorce?

 While adultery is a common cause of marriages breaking up, these acts of infidelity do not affect the terms of the divorce.
 Cheating spouses are not punished by the court for their indiscretions; they are not denied money and assets they are entitled to.

-Mahaffey & Associates, LLC, provides supportive and experienced family law services to clients throughout northwest Ohio and southeast Michigan.
-With three locations in Sylvania, Toledo and Northwood, we provide our clients convenience in an attempt to make a sliver of their lives easier when everything else seems so challenging.
+Mahaffey & Associates, provides supportive and experienced family law services to clients throughout northwest Ohio and southeast Michigan.
+Conveniently located in Sylvania, we provide our clients convenience in an attempt to make a sliver of their lives easier when everything else seems so challenging.

 Infidelity Is A Factor In A Marriage, Not A Divorce